The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Sherman County?

-Sherman County, Nebraska has 2 public high schools, along with 0 middle schools and 2 elementary schools.
+Sherman County, Nebraska has 2 public high schools, serving approximately 165 students.

 What is the largest school district in Sherman County?